History of crossbows: Medieval

 Crossbowmen occupied a high status as professional soldiers and often earned higher pay than other foot soldiers.
 The rank of the commanding officer of crossbowmen corps was one of the highest positions in many medieval armies, including those of Spain, France, and Italy.
 Crossbowmen were held in such high regard in Spain that they were granted status on par with the knightly class.

 The payment for a crossbow mercenary was higher than for a longbow mercenary, but the longbowman did not have to pay a team of assistants and his equipment was cheaper.
-Thus the crossbow team was twelve percent less efficient than the longbowman since three of the latter could be part of the army in place of one crossbow team.
+Thus the crossbow team was twelve per cent less efficient than the longbowman since three of the latter could be part of the army in place of one crossbow team.
 Furthermore, the prod and bow string of a composite crossbow were subject to damage in rain whereas the longbowman could simply unstring his bow to protect the string.
-French forces employing the composite crossbow were outmatched by English longbowmen at Crécy in 1346, at Poitiers in 1356 and at Agincourt in 1415.
+French forces employing the composite crossbow were outmatched by English longbowmen at Crécy in 1346 AD, at Poitiers in 1356 AD and at Agincourt in 1415 AD.
 As a result, use of the crossbow declined sharply in France, and the French authorities made attempts to train longbowmen of their own.
 After the conclusion of the Hundred Years' War, however, the French largely abandoned the use of the longbow, and consequently the military crossbow saw a resurgence in popularity.
-The crossbow continued to see use in French armies by both infantry and mounted troops until as late as 1520 when, as with elsewhere in continental Europe, the crossbow would be largely eclipsed by the handgun.
+The crossbow continued to see use in French armies by both infantry and mounted troops until as late as 1520 AD, as with elsewhere in continental Europe, the crossbow would be largely eclipsed by the handgun.
 Spanish forces in the New World would make extensive use of the crossbow, even after it had largely fallen out of use in Europe.
-Crossbowmen participated in Hernán Cortés' conquest of the Aztec Empire and accompanied Francisco Pizarro on his initial expedition to Peru, though by the time of the conquest of Inca Empire in 1532-1523 he would have only a dozen such men remaining in his service.
+Crossbowmen participated in Hernán Cortés' conquest of the Aztec Empire and accompanied Francisco Pizarro on his initial expedition to Peru, though by the time of the conquest of Inca Empire in 1532–1523 AD he would have only a dozen such men remaining in his service.